How to Prepare Your Indie Film For A Film Festival Premiere

 Closed captions and subtitles expand your audience and make your film more accessible.
 Plus, there’s a growing movement to make screenings more widely available for hard-of-hearing viewers.

 You can recruit your editor to help with closed captioning, or enlist an affordable captioning service to lighten your load.
-Our experts at Rev can do it for just $1 a minute.
+Our experts at Rev can do it without breaking the bank.

 When submitting your film to film festivals, make sure you know in what format the festival wants to receive the closed caption files.
 For instance, some film festivals may request that you submit your closed captions in separate sidecar files, while others may want files encoded into the digital video file itself.